laripk/data_proj_demo/README.txt

 This data is coming from original_data/eurostat_data/all_dic/en/geo.dic (copied to data/geo.dic)
 This file has two columns, the code and the description.

 I noticed that the descriptions of the regions within countries do not repeat the name of the country, so I am going to add that in during the import process.

+This proved to have an unexpected challenge of dealing with international character encodings and getting them to transfer properly.